maqnius/markdown-cv/index.md

 `September 2016 - December 2017`
 __Fu Berlin__
 - _M.Sc.
 Computational Sciences (not finished)_
-- Focus on numerics and __data science__.
-Involved usage of Python's scientific libraries as __Numpy, Pandas and SciPy__.
+- Focus on numerics and data science.
+Involved usage of Python's scientific libraries as Numpy, Pandas and SciPy.

 `Oktober 2012 - August 2015`
 __TU Dresden__
 - _B.Sc. in Physics_
 - Bachelor thesis dealt with the calibration of a so called „nano indenter“.
-Involved a lot of __data processing in Python__.
+Involved a lot of data processing in Python.

 `September 1999 - June 2012`